-Game-Favored Gender: While gameplay-wise you have a Purely Aesthetic Gender, the story occasionally seems to favor females (perhaps in an apology for shafting them in previous games of the series).
-Your prospective children far more resemble Frey than Lest or any of the marriage candidates, and every townsperson has a special conversation they will share with you upon reaching 100FP.
+Game-Favored Gender: While gameplay-wise the player has a Purely Aesthetic Gender, the story occasionally seems to favor females (perhaps in an apology for shafting them in previous games of the series).
+The prospective children far more resemble Frey than Lest or any of the marriage candidates, and every townsperson has a special conversation they will share with them upon reaching 100FP.
 Male candidates tend to veer into quasi-romantic territory, even when playing as Lest, whereas female candidates are more strictly platonic, even when playing as Lest and dating or married to them.

 The Turtle Shell item description.
 "A hard turtle shell.
 Good if you want to make something hard.
 (Hey, get your mind out of the gutter!)"

 Some of the lines are really suggestive.
 If Frey marries Dylas, he'll be happy to hear he's moving in with her because "the [restaurant] walls are really thin."
-The fact that you can choose to call him "Big D" and he insists you swear to never, ever use that name in public only makes it worse (could you imply that he's hung like a horse?).
+The fact that Frey can choose to call him "Big D" and he insists you swear to never, ever use that name in public only makes it worse (could she imply that he's hung like a horse?).